Generic filters

 Outpatient Clinician

-Arielle Shipp (she/her) is a Resident in Counseling working towards her Licensed Professional Counselor (LPC) licensure.
+Arielle (she/her) is a Resident in Counseling working towards her Licensed Professional Counselor (LPC) licensure.
 She earned her Bachelor’s Degree from the University of Virginia and her Master’s Degree in Urban Education Community Counseling from Norfolk State University.
-Arielle has worked with Community Based Services for over 10 years including Mental Health Skill Building and Intensive In-home Services prior to Outpatient Services.
+Arielle worked in Community Based Services for over 10 years including Mental Health Skill Building and Intensive In-home Services prior to Outpatient Services.
 Arielle is certified in Perinatal Mental Health (PMH-C) and is currently working on completing her certification in Eye Movement Desensitization & Reprocessing (EMDR) and Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
-She provides counseling services to individuals and families using Cognitive Behavioral Therapy with a focus on trauma, Maternal Mental Health, and Perinatal Mood Disorders.
+She provides counseling services to individuals and families using Cognitive Behavioral Therapy with a focus on trauma, Perinatal Mental Health and Mood Disorders, and sees clients in person in our Suffolk office as well as via telehealth.
 Arielle enjoys being outdoors, arts and crafts, and spending quality time with family.

 Asha Utz, LCSW, SOTP Trainee